Avoid Frozen Garage Door Nightmares: Expert Winter Maintenance for Homeowners

 Metal Parts Contract, Lubricants Thicken

-Springs, rollers, tracks, and hinges naturally contract in cold temperatures, leading to stiffness and reduced flexibility.
-At the same time, standard lubricants can thicken or harden in freezing conditions, increasing friction and putting extra strain on your opener motor.
+Springs, rollers, tracks, and hinges naturally contract in cold temperatures.
+This leads to stiffness and reduced flexibility.
+At the same time, standard lubricants can thicken or harden in freezing conditions.
+This increases friction and puts extra strain on your opener motor.

 Energy Loss, Drafts & Temperature Swings

-Poor insulation and worn seals let frigid air seep into your garage — and into the rooms connected to it.
-This increases energy loss, raises heating bills, and accelerates condensation, which can eventually contribute to ice buildup and operational issues.
+Poor insulation and worn seals let frigid air seep into your garage and into the rooms connected to it.
+This increases energy loss, raises heating bills, and accelerates condensation.
+Ultimately, this can contribute to ice buildup and operational issues.

 Essential Winter Maintenance Checklist for Your Garage Door